 Now that we have that out of the way, we can finally properly begin our software developer vs software engineer article.
 And, as stated in the very beginning of this tutorial, we’ll start by talking about each of the individual professions separately.
 Let’s first check out the software developer side of things.

 So, who are software developers and what do they do?

 A software developer is a person that is concerned with the programming, management, and configurations of a computer program – otherwise known as software.
 In a (very broad) nutshell, these specialists create and maintain the programs that we use, whether it be daily or only once, on certain platforms.

 While you’re reading this software developer VS software engineer article, you might think – why would companies need software developers?
-Sure, there are certain specific organizations that specialize in software development (i.e. Microsoft), but this doesn’t really explain the popularity of the profession, now does it?
+Sure, certain specific organizations specialize in software development (i.e. Microsoft), but this doesn’t explain the popularity of the profession, now does it?
 Well, if you were to look at some of the more popular job advertisements found online, you’d probably notice that there are a lot of companies that are looking for software developers that also specialize in certain specific platform creation.
 Whether you’re looking to program a simple app for day-to-day usage or you want to create an audio-editing tool, developers are going to be the key people behind the process.
 This does somewhat overlap with web development, but it’s not strange to see people from both of these groups working together.